 Software development experts in the USA and Europe could charge $150-250 per hour, in Eastern Europe and Russia – $25-50 per hour, Asian companies – from $15-50 per hour.
 The question is still about quality (that has never been cheap), and communication.

-Sure, it is more comfortable to communicate with someone local, though in the age of globalization and the internet, borders are gone and talk by Skype is no longer an issue.
+Sure, it is more comfortable to communicate with someone local, though in the age of globalization and the internet, borders are gone, and talking via Skype is no longer an issue.
 Many foreign companies try to be closer to their clients and establish representatives in Europe and USA, where you can talk to an expert directly, while the development work is done overseas, in Eastern Europe or Asia.
-In this case you benefit from close communication and a lower price at the same time.
+In this case, you benefit from close communication and a lower price at the same time.

 To find the right partner, you could try Google.
 (Why not?
 Those guys know everything about web marketing,) Or check out the acknowledged listings like Clutch, online markets like UpWork, business social networks like LinkedIn.
 Or—the best variant—try to get a reference from someone you know directly.